grizzie17/vscode/doc/VS-Code-MSYS2.md

 One handy trick that I use is create a sub-directory in `Documents` for your new sandbox.
 Which provides easy access on your PC.
 Then create a symlink from the msys2 `/home/<yourname>` directory to /c/users/yourname/Documents/yoursandbox.
 That way you can easily open msys and cd to yoursandbox.
-You will not be building, but many of the other sandbox commands work.

 ## Create local (PC) sandbox ##